JonET/mimosa-browserify/README.md

 # mimosa-browserify
 [Mimosa](https://github.com/dbashford/mimosa) module to support CommonJS via [Browserify](https://github.com/substack/node-browserify). `require()` your web modules Node.js style!

+## quickstart
+Mimosa skeletons are available!
+You now only need one command to create a new browserify app.

+`mimosa skel:new browserify-basic myApp` to create a new browserify Mimosa app.

+`mimosa skel:new ember-commonjs myApp` to create a new browserify Mimosa app with [Ember.js](http://emberjs.com/).

 ## usage
 Replace `require` with `browserify` in your `mimosa-config.coffee`.
 Mimosa will automatically install mimosa-browserify from NPM if you don't already have it.

 ####Updating/Switching Versions
 Use the `mimosa` cli to manage versions. `mimosa mod:list` will show you what you have installed.